-Keywords: Sulphur levels, soil sulphur status, growth and yield attributes
+Keywords: Sulphur levels, sulphur status, growth and yield attributes

 INTRODUCTION

 Sesame is commonly known as “Till”.
 Its botanical name is Sesamum indicum L. It is one of the earliest domesticated plants.
 Due to the presence of potent antioxidant, sesame seeds are known as “the seed of immortality”.
 Two distinct types of seed are recognized, the white and the black.
 There are also intermediate coloured varieties varying from red to rose or from brown or grey.